freenas/freenas-docs/userguide/storage.rst

 :guilabel:`Username`, enter */mnt/alphavol/repluser* in the
-:guilabel:`Create Home Directory In` field, enter *Replication Dedicated User* for the :guilabel:`Full Name`, and set the :guilabel:`Disable password login` checkbox.
+:guilabel:`Create Home Directory In` field, enter *Replication Dedicated User* for the :guilabel:`Full Name`, and set the :guilabel:`Disable password login` option.
 Leave the other fields at their default values, but note the :guilabel:`User ID` number.
 Click :guilabel:`OK` to create the user.